iiVeil/PacketHelper/README.md

 Packet Helper is a helper mod designed to easily create client and server packets as well as attaching them to your mod's custom methods.

+ An example of implementhing this library can be found at https://github.com/iiVeil/ShareEm

 ## Initializing

 Packet Helper uses a class called `Session` to store data for your packets

     Session session = new Session("YOUR.MOD.GUID")
  Session uses your mod GUID to create a unique packet offset to ensure that you don't overwrite packets on the game or other mods.

 ## Creating a packet
 Creating packets with Packet Helper is insanely easy first we will be creating a client packet.